 About

-Early Music Day is held every year on 21st March, a day celebrating the beginning of spring, and the birthday of Johann Sebastian Bach
+Early Music Day is held every year on 21st March, a day celebrating the beginning of spring, and the birthday of Johann Sebastian Bach.

 CELEBRATING 1000 YEARS OF LIVING MUSIC HISTORY